Thursday, November 26, 2009

 18 x 24 in (46 x 61 cm) excluding the frame

-Please feel free to join this auction!
+Please feel free to join on the next online auction!

 Wednesday, August 26, 2009